bigcommerce/dev-docs/docs/api-docs/management-apis/email-templates/email-template-examples.md

 This article provides examples of how to customize email templates.
 The examples are for use in the recently updated templates.
 You can enable the new version of transactional emails by going to **Marketing > Transactional Emails** and clicking **Try New Experience**.
 When you are ready to use a template, make sure to **Enable** the template from the respective dropdown.

-The following code examples demonstrate how to update text, add a button, change logo size, and change the font size.
+The following code examples demonstrate how to update text, add a button, change logo size, change the font size, and add a tracking script to an email.

 <!-- theme: info -->
 > #### Note